Capsular Contracture & Breast Implant

 What is Capsular Contracture?

+he breast capsule often becomes adherent to surrounding skin, breast tissue, muscle, and chest wall.
+When the capsule begins to tighten, this can cause discomfort or pain with exercise, sexual activity, and normal everyday living.
 Capsular contracture can occur after a Breast Augmentation with implants and causes the breast to feel firm, unnatural and often painful.
 The most severe cases can cause strange distorted breast shapes.
-These contractures can:

 - Result in cold feeling breast

 Contractures can occur any time after the placement of breast implants.
 There are several probable causes of contracture.
-Breast tissue naturally has bacteria.
-Breast implants over time appear to have bacteria that adhere to the implant shell, called a biofilm.

-This is not an infection, and does not respond to antibiotics, but can cause a slow inflammation, resulting in a gradual tightening of the capsule.
 Some studies suggest that blood in the pocket at the time of augmentation may increase your risk, and some contractures do not have any known causes.
 Most women never experience tightening or contracture.

 Before and After Photos